 Central Figure in Florida Euthanasia Debate Dies

 Mrs. Browning drafted a ″living will″ before she suffered the stroke, asking not to be kept alive by artificial means if her death appeared to be imminent.
 But a Pinellas-Pasco Circuit Court judge refused to allow the feeding tube to be removed despite the will.

-The case is destined for the Florida Supreme Court and may clarify whether people have the right to refuse extraordinary medical procedures that will prolong their lives.
+Her case is destined for the Florida Supreme Court and may clarify whether people have the right to refuse extraordinary medical procedures that will prolong their lives.

 Earlier this month, Gov. Bob Martinez vetoed a bill that would have allowed people with living wills to refuse to be put on life-support machines and feeding tubes, so long as doctors agreed they were ineffective.
-He said the Legislature had prematurely decided a controversial question without guidance from the state Supreme Court.